Beyond the Fiduciary Standard

 The Fiduciary Standard, on the other hand – which applies to all independent Registered Investment Advisors (RIAs) – requires investment advisors to always put their clients’ best interests ahead of their own, to act with prudence (i.e., with the skill, care, diligence and good judgment of a professional), to provide full and fair disclosure of all important facts, to avoid conflicts of interest, and to fully disclose and fairly manage – in the client’s favor – any unavoidable conflicts.
 It is a far better standard-of-care than the Suitability “standard” but, in our opinion, it doesn’t go far enough.
 For example:

 - Most Registered Investment Advisors charge a fee based on a percentage of Assets Under Management (AUM).
-Yet, AUM fees penalize affluent investors, encourage (often unnecessary) risk-taking and can skew advisor objectivity.
+Yet, AUM fees can penalize affluent investors, encourage unnecessary risk-taking and skew advisor objectivity.
 Rarely, however, are AUM fees disclosed as the conflict of interest that they are.

 - Over any reasonable investment time horizon, active investment strategies tend to under-perform passive investment strategies – the objective evidence demonstrates this fact quite conclusively.
 Yet fiduciaries who recommend active strategies to their clients are not required to disclose this fact (and we know of none who do).

 Stewardship is a step above the fiduciary standard.
 It’s a standard based on principle and ethos that, simply stated, means “always do right”.
 It is a “fiduciary of higher order driven by principles, not profits”.
 And it’s the standard that’s reflected in the ethical principles that guide us:

 - Integrity – Integrity demands honesty and candor which must not be subordinated to personal gain.
 We will not compromise our principles for any reason!
 Character is at least as important as competence in the financial services industry, if not more-so.